ncsa/Swift-T-Variant-Calling/README.md

 **`SPLIT`** YES if one wants to split-by-chromosome before calling variants, NO if not.

-**`PROCPERNODE`**

-This stands for processes per node.
+**`PROGRAMS_PER_NODE`**

 Sometimes it is more efficent to double (or even triple) up runs of an application on the same nodes using half of the available threads than letting one run of the application use all of them.
 This is because many applications only scale well up to a certain number of threads, and often this is less than the total number of cores available on a node.

 Under the hood, this variable simply controls how many threads each tool gets.
-If `PBSCORES` is set to 20 but `PROCPERNODE` is set to 2, each tool will use up to 10 threads.
-It is up to the user at runtime to be sure that the right number of processes are requested per node when calling Swift-T itself (See the `Running the Pipeline` section), as this is what actually controls how processes are distributed.
+If `CORES_PER_NODE` is set to 20 but `PROGRAMS_PER_NODE` is set to 2, each tool will use up to 10 threads.

+**!!!!!!!!!IMPORTANT NOTE!!!!!!!!!** It is up to the user at runtime to be sure that the right number of processes are requested per node when calling Swift-T itself (See the `Running the Pipeline` section), as this is what actually controls how processes are distributed.

 **`EXIT_ON_ERROR`**